-Crestor is a HMG-CoA inhibitor, also known as a statin.
+Crestor is an HMG-CoA inhibitor, also known as a statin.
 Drugs in this class help treat high cholesterol by blocking a substance your liver needs to make cholesterol.
-They also work with your liver to break down the cholesterol already in your blood.
+They also work with your liver to break down the cholesterol in your blood.

-Crestor is a prescription medication used along with dietary changes to lower your level of low-density lipoprotein (LDL), or “bad” cholesterol.
-Crestor also helps increase your level of high-density lipoprotein (HDL), or “good” cholesterol.
-Additionally, the drug helps lower the level of triglyceride (fat in your blood) and slow the buildup of plaque in the walls of blood vessels.
+Crestor helps increase your high-density lipoprotein (HDL), or “good” cholesterol.
+Additionally, the drug helps lower triglyceride (fat in your blood) and slow plaque buildup in the walls of blood vessels.

-Crestor may create some mild side effects, though you may not experience any.
+Crestor may create some mild or serious side effects, though you may not experience any.
 Serious side effects may also be possible, but they are less common.
 Other side effects are rare.

 Common side effects can include: